prw99r/APEC2025/README.md

-# APEC2025
+# APEC2025 - IS10.3 Peter Wilson
-Some Examples for APEC IS10 Session
+Some Examples from the APEC 2025 IS10 Session